Rob is a pool-service industry professional with over 20 years of experience.

-Dilution is the Solution
+Dilution Is the Solution

-I service some commercial pools and the county health inspectors like it below 100ppm which makes sense because the chlorine is usually very controllable and effective below this level.
-Ideally though between 30 and 50ppm.
+I service some commercial pools, and the county health inspectors like it below 100ppm, which makes sense because the chlorine is usually very controllable and effective below this level.
+However, for most homeowners, shoot for 30–50ppm.

 Most pool pumps have more than one valve coming to the intake side of the pump.
 (Skimmer/Main drain) sometimes a third cleaner line.
-In any case you need to close the skimmer line and open the drain valve on the return side.
+In any case, you need to close the skimmer line and open the drain valve on the return side.
 (If you don't have a drain valve, have one installed!
-You'll need it anyway)
+You'll need it anyway.)